 See previous Agency response related to percentage increase and direct wiring.
 HCD appreciates the commenters' points of view and the commenters' suggestions.
 HCD believes that low power Level 2 receptacles should provide a sufficient level of charging at a minimum of 20-amperes for most EV drivers.
 HCD's proposal sets a minimum amperage and may be increased by the designer/developer as needed.

-Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES Section 4.106.4

-Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for residential occupancies.
+No changes to the FET were made as a result of these comments.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES Section 4.106.4 Section 4.106.4 includes proposed mandatory regulations for EV charging and EV charging infrastructure for residential occupancies.
 HCD is proposing to retain the requirements for EV capable spaces at ten (10) percent of total parking spaces, proposing new requirements for low power Level 2 receptacles (EV ready) at twenty-five (25) percent of parking spaces, and Level 2 chargers at five (5) percent of parking spaces in multifamily buildings with 20 or more dwelling units or hotels and motels with 20 or more sleeping units or guestrooms.
 HCD is also proposing signage for EV ready and EV charger spaces.
+Commenter and Recommendation:

 John Kalb, EV Charging Pros

 Commenter states the following: 1.
 In some cases Level 1 chargers may be sufficient at select multifamily dwellings, yet the proposal removes the possibility of 120V Level 1 charging from the building codes; 2.
 The proposal requires "low power" to be 240V 20A.
 Commenter included a chart that shows a much larger number of EVs can be charged at 120V 15A and 20A.
 There is a need to have 120V as a solution for a property owner to justify and scale a project from a power perspective; and 3.
 It is the commenter's experience that properties will be more than happy to embrace an electrical calculation at a 100% of spaces at 120V 20A definition and use automated load management and other technologies to provide a mix of charging levels for all parking spaces on the property in lieu of 60% less EV charging stations.

+Agency Response:

 HCD appreciates the commenter's point of view and the commenter's suggestions.
 HCD held multiple focus group meetings and worked in conjunction with CARB, CBSC, DSA, the building industry and other stakeholders to develop the current proposal.
 The 120V was proposed by stakeholders at the initial focus group meeting, but at the second focus group meeting, stakeholders strongly encouraged HCD to require a minimum of low power Level 2 receptacles, as 120V would be inadequate for commuters with a longer commute distance and commuters that had no ability to charge at work.
 Therefore, HCD determined that low power Level 2 is more appropriate for most EV drivers.

-Section 4.106.4 contains proposed amendments to existing requirements and new proposed mandatory regulations for EV charging and EV charging infrastructure for new construction.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4 Section 4.106.4 contains proposed amendments to existing requirements and new proposed mandatory regulations for EV charging and EV charging infrastructure for new construction.
 However, exceptions are provided.
+Commenter and Recommendation:

 Mark Roest, Sustainable Energy Inc.

 The commenter recommends removing the exception "Where there is no local power supply or the local utility is unable to supply adequate power."
 The commenter suggests that regardless of the utility's ability or willingness to supply adequate power, rooftop solar would be able to supply the power for the EV chargers.

+Agency Response: